 COLLECTION & RESOURCES

-Coal discovered in Marshall area southeast of Boulder.
+The first irrigation ditch in Boulder County was dug, and coal was discovered in the Marshall area southeast of Boulder.

 Andrew J. Macky erected the first frame building in Boulder on the northeast corner of 14th and Pearl.

 Congress voted to create the new Colorado Territory.

 Congress voted to create the new Colorado Territory.
 The admission of new territories was a contentious issue in Congress until the Civil War, which cleared the way for the admission of the free Colorado Territory.

 The Congregational Church began to build and move to 11th and Pine Street.